 How will I be assessed?

 Are there any additional costs or specialist equipment required?

 Learners who have achieved this qualification can progress to related security qualifications should they wish to change career, such as the Award in Working as a Security Officer or Door Supervisor.

-Learners may wish to progress to the Apprenticeship in Providing Security Services, which has units common to this qualification and which can therefore be recognised as prior learning.
+Learners may wish to progress to the Apprenticeship in Providing Security Services, featuring units common to this qualification which can therefore be recognised as prior learning.
 They can also consider the Foundation Degree in Criminal Justice (Offender Management).